1

 ///

-/// The default means we iterate in source declaration order; alternative this can do an inverse
+/// The default means we iterate in source declaration order; alternatively this can do some

 #[inline(always)]